tomlo0925/1819t1/assignments/assignment-3.md

             - If the list is not empty, send the list of movies to the user in **separate messages** to the user.
 Each message contains the title and the URL of the movie's page on IMDB.
             - if the list is empty, send the following message to the user: **"You have not rated enough movies, we cannot generate recommendation for you"**.

+**Hint**: You can refer to the [sample bot script](https://github.com/iems5780/1819t1/blob/master/assignments/assignment-3-sample-bot.py) to see how you can structure your handle function to handle commands from the users.

 ### The Application Server

 The application server should be a **Flask application** that accepts **HTTP requests** on different routes.